swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 or you provide two versions of the same components like [this](http://jqueryui.com) and [that](http://jquerymobile.com).

-What would it looks like pull apart these concerns?
-First let's consider 3:
+What would it look like to pull apart these concerns?
+First let's consider **3**:

 ```
 (defprotocol IUIList